Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_adc.md

 ### External triggers on regular channels

-Regular channels of the *Analog Scan* class object can start convertion on an external trigger (a certain event).
+Regular channels of the *Analog Scan* class object can start a conversion on an external trigger (a certain event).
 External triggers allow avoiding the continuous scanning that consumes power and DMA resources, requesting ADC data at timed intervals instead.
-For example, using a atimer event as an external trigger you can make scans happen every second.
+For example, using a timer event as an external trigger you can make scans happen every second.

 * void **external (uint8_t regtrig)**

-Makes triggering of the object's analog data convertion dependant on the external trigger instead of the ADON bit that forces it manually.
+Makes triggering of the object's analog data conversion dependant on the external trigger instead of the ADON bit that forces it manually.

 The `regtrig` values are: